ibm-messaging/mq-mqi-nodejs/README.md

 This repository demonstrates a way to call IBM MQ from applications running in a Node.js environment.

+NOTE: This release will be the final one for the 1.x stream.
+The next release will be 2.x, with some minor breaking API changes.

 ## MQI Description
 The package exposes the IBM MQ programming interface via a wrapper layer implemented in JavaScript.
 This should make it